samerlahoud/tutorial-lpwan-iot/ICT-18/front-matter.md

 - What are the major design choices made in the LoRaWAN and NB-IoT specifications?
 - How do we evaluate the performance of a LoRaWAN and NB-IoT deployment in terms of coverage and capacity?
 - What are the recent research directions for radio resource management in LoRaWAN and NB-IoT?

-### Feedback and Material
-- Feedback form
-- Presentation slides are available